 We develop WordPress plugins, complex websites, and WordPress integration with third-party systems.
 Our main focus is on quickly building and launching WordPress-based web platforms.

 In as little as 60 days, we will Prototype and launch a nice and shiny Minimum Viable Product.
-Our customers love this idea because they can quickly test a new business idea in a very cost-effective way.
+Our customers love this idea because they can quickly test a new business idea cost-effectively.

 2. What marketing strategies have you used to grow?